Pork Belly Cost

 A variety of flavors can be added to this delicacy- it is most often braised or pan-roasted if made whole.
 You can also make it into bacon by slicing it, to use it for appetizers, and accenting soups.

 Pork belly is never easy to find in your local grocery store and it’s not even always available on the internet.
-Instead, you’ll need to visit a butcher shop or order directly from a farm if you want to make it easier to get some for yourself.
+Instead, you’ll need to visit a butcher shop or order directly from a farm with fresh pork bellies if you want to make it easier to get some for yourself.

 How much does pork belly cost?

 Pork belly will usually cost anywhere from $2 to 6 per pound at any local butcher’s shop around you.
-If you’re searching for it on the internet, online shops or butchers might charge more due to expected processing and shipping costs.
+If you’re searching for it on the internet, online suppliers or butchers might more expensive costs due to expected processing and shipping costs.

-In the end, the final price for pork belly will be dependent on factors like where you buy it from, the amount you purchase, and the type of cut you go for.
+In the end, the final price per lb of pork belly will be dependent on factors like where you buy it from, the amount you purchase, and the type of cut you go for.

 You might also like our articles about the cost of a rack of lamb, ground turkey, or venison meat.